-The CJA clerks will perform an initial technical review for accuracy and compensability under the CJA Guidelines, Ninth Circuit CJA Policies and Procedures, and the Ninth Circuit CJA Compensability Handbook.
+The CJA clerks will perform an initial technical review for accuracy and compensability under the CJA Guidelines and Ninth Circuit CJA Policies and Procedures.
 In determining whether services provided by counsel are compensable, the guidelines for ancillary appointment of counsel in Section IV.A.3 of this Plan may be considered.
 After clerk review, vouchers will be forwarded for consideration and action by the CJA Supervising Attorney, who will review claims for overall reasonableness.
 Unless otherwise ordered, the voucher will then be sent to the assigned district or magistrate judge for further approval.